 What is dynamic range compression?
 Dynamic range compression is the process of reducing the dynamic range of an audio signal (the difference in amplitude between the highest and lowest points).
 Compression does so by attenuating the signal amplitude above a set threshold point.

 So compressors will effectively attenuate the output of the loudest parts of a signal while allowing the quieter parts to pass at full volume.
 This effectively compresses/reduces the dynamic range of the signal in question.

-The “loud” and “quiet” parts of an audio signal are determined by a threshold parameter that is set in the compressor.
-Anything above the threshold get attenuated by a defined ratio (input level to output level) and anything below the threshold is not attenuated.
+The “loud” and “quiet” parts of an audio signal are determined by a threshold parameter set in the compressor.
+Anything above the threshold gets attenuated by a defined ratio (input level to output level), and anything below the threshold is not attenuated.